wp-plugins/header-login/readme.txt

 == Changelog ==
 = 2.5 =
 Bug Fixes
- - Blank Admin Bar appearing when not logged in.
+ - Blank Admin Bar appearing when not logged in

-= 2.4=
+= 2.4 =
 Bug Fixes
  - Some users not seeing the Admin Bar after logging in